RM-Terrell/RM-Terrell.github.io/_posts/2021-08-12-react-components-in-django-templates.md

 Happy webpacking.

-Heres some of the resources I used to figure this all out:
+Here's some of the resources I used to figure this all out:

 <https://www.valentinog.com/blog/drf/>
 <https://hackernoon.com/reconciling-djangos-mvc-templates-with-react-components-3aa986cf510a>